Nurse Lucy Letby ‘celebrated Grand National bet after trying to murder twins’

 Nurse Lucy Letby celebrated a winning bet on the Grand National shortly after she attempted to murder twin boys, a court heard.

-It is alleged Letby, 33, attacked the prematurely-born infants during a day shift at the Countess of Chester Hospital’s neo-natal unit.
+It is alleged that Ms Letby, 33, attacked the prematurely-born infants during a day shift at the Countess of Chester Hospital’s neo-natal unit.

 His brother, Child L, also deteriorated beside him at “pretty much the same time”, prosecutor Nick Johnson KC said.

-Jurors at Manchester Crown Court heard Letby messaged her mother, Susan, at 1pm about the Grand National, due to be staged later that day.
+Jurors at Manchester Crown Court heard yesterday that Ms Letby messaged her mother, Susan, at 1pm about the Grand National, due to be staged later that day.

 On a group WhatsApp post to friends just before 2pm on the same shift, she wrote: “Sorry guys, mad busy four days in work.
 U can come to mine if you want to.
 Just need to unpack first.